2023

 • MPCP & WPCP Open Enrollment

-2023 Open Enrollment starts on Wednesday, February 1, and is for all families wishing to utilize the Milwaukee (MPCP) or Wisconsin (WPCP) Parental Choice Program for the 2023-24 school year.
+2025 Open Enrollment starts on Monday, February 3, for all families wishing to utilize the Milwaukee (MPCP) or Wisconsin (WPCP) Parental Choice Program for the 2025-26 school year.

 Read more for important information and application instructions.